top of page

 Partnering with Parents & Carers

-Family Engagement Workers will also support parents to identify their areas of need and set goals based on these assessments, this could include accessing training opportunities, meeting medical needs or seeking employment.
+Family Engagement Workers will also support parents to identify their areas of need and set goals based on these assessments, which could include accessing training opportunities, meeting medical needs or seeking employment.

 Family Together